streetwriters/notesnook/docs/help/contents/importing-notes/index.md

 ## Related pages

-- [Exporting notes](/export-notes-from-notesnook) — leaving with your notes is just as easy as arriving
+- [Exporting notes](/export-notes-from-notesnook) — leaving with your notes takes the same few steps as arriving
 - [Backup and restore](/backup-and-restore-notes-in-notesnook) — your safety net after a big import
 - [Attachments & files](/attachments-and-files) — what imported images and files count against
 - [How is my data encrypted?](/how-is-my-data-encrypted) — what protects your notes once they're in